Remembering Your Roots

-When you are a child having a last name with 8 letters is frankly a burden.
+When you are a child having a last name with eight letters is a burden.
 The repetition of repeating it, spelling it, and correcting people got old quickly.
-It honestly was not until I changed my last name that I started to learn more about the meaning and history behind that 8 letter burden of the last name.
+It was not until I changed my last name that I started to learn more about the meaning and history behind that 8-letter burden of the last name.
 I did, however, always love knowing I was Croatian.
 There was something about knowing it was not a common heritage; it was not something that had a huge day where people dressed up and pretended to become; it felt like it was mine.

 A church on Chicago's south side, St. Jerome's, would have a fest on August 15th that we would attend every once in a while.
 Growing up, I always thought it was strange that there would be a fest in the middle of the week, never realizing that there was a reason behind the actual date itself.
 Little did I know that this fest, this church, would be just the beginning of understanding the love behind a long, complicated last name.

 Before I can continue to grow my tree of understanding myself, what helps me grow as a person, I need to know and understand my roots.
 The roots of a tree serve as an anchor, keep the truck upright and help the rest thrive.
-If I want to continue to grow and thrive, I felt like I needed to understand more of my background, my family story, the reason behind that complicated last name.
-So, I set out on a mission to find out about August 15th and why that is so important, but first, I had to find out why my family even carried about that date, that church, or how we even arrived in America.
+If I want to continue to grow and thrive, I needed to understand more about my background, my family story, and the reason behind that complicated last name.
+So, I set out on a mission to find out about August 15th and why that is so important, but first, I had to find out why my family even carried out about that date, that church, or how we even arrived in America.

-Our family comes from a town called Livno which was as of the end of 1995 after a 3 1/2 year-long Bosnian War is now a part of Bosnia and Herzegovina.
+Our family comes from a town called Livno which, as of the end of 1995, after a 3 1/2 year-long Bosnian War, is now a part of Bosnia and Herzegovina.
 Those from Livno were known for this stubbornness and resilience, which, if you have ever met me, is something that leaks out of my pores.

 I chuckled a bit while finding that out in my research because my whole mission around ALS Advocacy is to turn my stubbornness of needing the last word in an argument into an argument with ALS.
 If you have ever met a Pripusich, no matter the spelling, I am sure you would agree that they are the toughest and most stubborn people you will ever meet.
-We love hard and fight harder, and to us, family means everything, and it truly is in our blood.
+We love hard and fight harder; family means everything to us, and it truly is in our blood.

-The Pripuzic/Pripusic/Pripusich, whichever way you know them, started in the Village of Lusnic, where you can still find people with the last name to this day as well as where generations are buried together in the hills of a small chapel.
+The Pripuzic/Pripusic/Pripusich, whichever way you know them, started in the Village of Lusnic, where you can still find people with the last name to this day and where generations are buried together in the hills of a small chapel.

 Joseph's mom, Matyo, was born in the Village of Potravlje on the other side of the mountain in Dalmatia.
-Joseph's parents had in him in a small house in Livno, which is in the province of Dalmatia.
+Joseph's parents had him in a small house in Livno, in the Dalmatia province.

-Livno was a part of Croatia until 1995 after the Bosnian War.
-Since the end of the war, our family's area is now considered the federation of Bosnia and Herzegovina.
+Livno was a part of Croatia until 1995, after the Bosnian War.
+Since the war's end, our family's area is now considered the Federation of Bosnia and Herzegovina.

-The area around Dalmatia is a place "where aquamarine meets gold in the rays of sunshine ."
-Such a beautiful phrase for a family who has always found such joy and meaning in the song, "You Are My Sunshine."
+The area around Dalmatia is "where aquamarine meets gold in the rays of sunshine ."
+Such a beautiful phrase for a family who has always found joy and meaning in the song, "You Are My Sunshine."

-(Below shows the marriage index from 1914-1942 with Joseph and Catherine and yet another unique spelling of the last name.)
+(Below is the marriage index from 1914-1942 with Joseph and Catherine and yet another unique spelling of the last name.)

-The picture showed my great-grandfather in 1928 that these men came together when they were still overseas to help educated orphaned children.
+The picture showed my great-grandfather in 1928 when these men came together while still overseas to help educated orphaned children.
 These men had nothing, came from nothing, and still found a way to give back.

 Growing up, I knew I wanted to teach; I wanted to help others; I wanted others to feel as if they could conquer the world.

-Little did I know this whole time that teaching and help others learn was something deeper than my heart; it was embedded in my soul, in a part of me that has been passed on through generations.
-A trait that now has even more importance of who I am as a person.
+Little did I know that teaching and helping others learn was something deeper than my heart; it was embedded in my soul, in a part of me that has been passed on through generations.
+A trait that now has even more important to who I am.

 Joseph and Catherine had a large family, one of their children being Anthony (Anton) Pripusich.
 As I knew him, Papa Tony was a man who spelled like car oil; he enjoyed tinkering in the garage and would tell you to get his medicine out of the fridge, which was, in fact, a cold beer.
 I knew he was a crotchety old man who served in WWII.
 I knew my stubbornness was a Pripusich trait and figured he saw some stuff.

 Virgin Mary is considered the "Queen of the Croatian People," and August 15th is the "Feast of the Assumption of Mary," and some may even call it the "Easter of Summer."
-Our family in Livno would walk barefoot over 25 minutes over the mountain into Sinj for the festival each year.
+Our family in Livno would walk barefoot for over 25 minutes over the mountain into Sinj for the yearly festival.
 Croatians from all over the country would come to kneel in front of the Miraculous Lady of Sinj and bow in silence to pray.
 They hope that by praying to her each year, they can open their hearts to her grace.

 The Miraculous Lady of Sinj has resisted wars and earthquakes and has somehow preserved its original appearance.
 She is a symbol of treasure and hope, and after a victory in 1715, a gold crown was placed with the saying, "May you triumph forever crowned."

-Throughout history, she has been called "the most devoted advocate of Croatia."
+She has been called "the most devoted advocate of Croatia throughout history."

 An advocate.
 Until a couple of years ago, a word that meant nothing to me, and now something that I feel so strongly in my heart.

-The way our family was born, the values instilled for centuries, has continued through even surname change.
-We are the type of people who will love deep, fight hard, and open our hearts up to the idea of change and seeing the good in people.
+The way our family was born and the values instilled for centuries have continued through even surname change.
+We are people who will love deep, fight hard, and open our hearts up to the idea of change and seeing the good in people.
 We are the type of people who, even with nothing, will give someone our everything, we would rather sacrifice ourselves to see someone else happy, and we do that because it's in our blood.